tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 Section 6 of {{!RFC9146}} describes how the use of CID increases the attack surface of DTLS 1.2 and 1.3 by providing both on-path and off-path attackers an opportunity for (D)DoS.
-It also describes the steps a DTLS principal must take when a record with a CID is received that has a source address (and/or port number) different from the one currently associated with the DTLS connection.
+It also describes the steps a DTLS principal must take when a record with a CID is received that has a source address different from the one currently associated with the DTLS connection.
 However, the actual mechanism for ensuring that the new peer address is willing to receive and process DTLS records is left open.
 To address the gap, this document defines a Return